NateEaton/mind-pwa/README.md

 ## Quick Start

-1. **Open the app** in any modern web browser or install it to your home screen as a PWA
+1. **Open the app** in any modern web browser or install it to your home screen as a PWA.
-2. Use the **Daily Tracker** to record servings for each food group
+2. Use the **Daily** view to record servings for each food group for a given day.
+Use the date navigation to select a different date, as needed.
-3. Check the **Weekly** view to monitor your progress toward targets
+3. Check the **Weekly** view to monitor your progress toward targets.
-4. Browse past weeks in the **History** view
+4. Browse past weeks in the **History** view, and use the *Edit* button to modify daily entries for a past week.
-5. (Optional) Enable **Cloud Sync** in Settings to synchronize data across devices
+5. (Optional) Enable **Cloud Sync** in Settings to synchronize data across devices.

 ## Core Features

-- Daily tracking of MIND Diet food groups
+- Date-specific tracking of MIND Diet food groups with daily and weekly totals.
-- Weekly summary by food group
+- Weekly summary by food group.
-- Historical data archiving and review
+- Historical data archiving and review.
+- Edit function to directly change the daily entries in historical weeks.
-- Food information tooltips with serving size details
+- Food information tooltips with serving size details.
-- Color coding to highlight when targets met or limits exceeded
+- Color coding to highlight when targets met or limits exceeded.
-- Edit functionality for weekly totals (both current and historical)
-- Cloud synchronization with Google Drive or Dropbox
+- Cloud synchronization with Google Drive or Dropbox.
-- Import/export data capabilities
+- Import/export data capabilities.
-- PWA features (offline use, installable)
+- PWA features (offline use, installable).
+- Responsive design optimized for mobile and desktop use.

 ## Technology Stack